 Describe:

-1. Whether the designated State unit will implement and order of selection.
+1. Whether the designated State unit will implement an order of selection.
 If so, describe:

 A. The order to be followed in selecting eligible individuals to be provided VR services.

 If services cannot be provided to all eligible individuals who apply, the Director of DVR will implement an Order of Selection (OOS) as set forth in this section.
 After determining eligibility counselors must assign a priority category and follow the Order of Selection set forth below for the provision of services.
 Individuals determined eligible prior to the date of implementation of the Order of Selection will continue to receive cost services.
 Maine DVR will notify all eligible individuals of the priority categories in the Order of Selection.
 Eligible individuals in priority categories not currently being served will be notified in writing of their assignment to a particular category and their right to appeal their category assignment.